Solmization: Overview

+Europe

+Solfège

 The seven syllables normally used for this practice in English-speaking countries are: do, re, mi, fa, sol, la, and ti (with sharpened notes of di, ri, fi, si, li and flattened notes of ra, me, se, le, te).

 The system for other Western countries is similar, though si is often used as the final syllable rather than ti.